 ADDITIONAL SAFETY PRECAUTIONS

 We will be supported by Norwegian Search and Rescue coverage (included in trip cost) and will have satellite phone communication with emergency service providers based in Longyearbyen.
 Norwegian SAR is some of the most advanced in the world and boasts Super Puma and Sea King helicopters that can fly in the most challenging conditions.

 7 DAYS RIDING/9 DAYS TOTAL

-40 Tribes Lead and Tail Guides; Polar guides/camp cooks; Airport transfers on Apr 23 and May 1; 2 nights hotel accommodation in Longyearbyen (Apr 23 and 30); Snowmobile transport between Longyearbyen and the basecamp location; 6 nights basecamp accommodation in 4-season sleeping tents with a separate kitchen/dining tent heated by paraffin stove; Made-from-scratch meals, coffee and snacks at camp; Polar bear protection managed by local guides; Norwegian Search and Rescue coverage for emergency support/evacuation to Longyearbyen/Tromsø; 7 days of epic guided skiing/splitboarding!
+40 Tribes Lead and Tail Guides; Polar guides/camp cooks; Airport transfers on (TBA and TBA); 2 nights hotel accommodation in Longyearbyen (TBA and TBA); Snowmobile transport between Longyearbyen and the basecamp location; 6 nights basecamp accommodation in 4-season sleeping tents with a separate kitchen/dining tent heated by paraffin stove; Made-from-scratch meals, coffee and snacks at camp; Polar bear protection managed by local guides; Norwegian Search and Rescue coverage for emergency support/evacuation to Longyearbyen/Tromsø; 7 days of epic guided skiing/splitboarding!

 PRICE DOES NOT INCLUDE